saurowankhade/ThalaforReason/README.md

  ## Description
  In input field you can enter anything
  + if the lenght of you have entered is 7 -> THALA FOR A REASON
- + if you enter a number whose sume is 7 -> THALA FOR A REASON
+ + if you enter a number whose sum is 7 -> THALA FOR A REASON
  + if above condtion not happen -> Moye Moye (😅😉😉)

   _[thalaforreason](https://thalaforreason-swart.vercel.app/)_